stelzinga/MF/Management_Framework-Appendix.md

 The short versions serve visually as a reminder to do something.

 Routines can be appended with " - D", " - W", " - BW",, " - M", " - Q", " - H", " - Y"  , " - AH" for daily, weekly, bi-weekly, monthly, quarterly, half-yearly or semi-annually, yearly or ad hoc.
-Although such indicators for periodicity are also reflected in the Date Indicator (see below, it is sometimes useful to see it in the Name because the Name often appears in Reports.
+Indicators for periodicity are also reflected in the Date Indicator (see below), it is sometimes useful to see it in the Name because the Name often appears in Reports.
 Depending on the context other post-fixes can be added such that they add additional information to the name e.g., " - Prio", " - Budgeted", ...

-The Name indicator is the least rigid of the Objective Indicators.
-Although starting with a verb is strongly recommended, nothing stops someone from using names like:
-.
-Main Project: do something
-/ WARNING: this to be done before all others etc

 ### Objective Notation Date Indicator
 The Date Indicator reflects *start*, *end* and *complete* dates for Projects and *frequency* for Routines:
 - Projects:  (start:end:complete:effort)
 - Routines: (period:start:end:effort)

 The start (start date), end (expected completion date), complete (actual completion date) are of format yyyymmdd-hhmmss i.e., year, month, day, hour, minute and second digits with hhmmss being optional.
 The *period* can be any alphanumerical characters e.g. daily, monthly, Jan, Feb, 2021.
 The start and end in case of a Routine are optional and they indicate when a routine was first / last used.
-If a Routine is deprecated, both start and end have to be provided because only one date is asumed to be a start date.
+If a Routine is deprecated, both start and end have to be provided because only one date is assumed to be a start date.
 The *effort* is a number of type float e.g. 1, 0.33 indicating the number of *days* that will be or have been, spent on the Objective in a *year*.
 Effort for Routines is *total* effort in *days* spent on that Routine per *year*.
 When start and end are omitted for a Routine, the colon ':' is also omitted leaving (period:effort).
 For Projects it is the effort in days for the duration of the project, regardless of whether it is within the year or across years.
 It is possible to have an effort even if the Project has not started.
 In that case effort represents *expected* effort.
 The combination of Status, End and today's date can indicate if a Project is overdue.
 For Goals and Sub-Goals the same logic as for Projects can be used.
 As with the Name Indicator, the Date Indicator can be used less rigidly e.g., (Deadline: next week), (tomorrow), (Start tomorrow, Due 31 Dec 2021), etc.

 ### Objective Notation Owner Indicator
 The owner of an Objective represents the *performer*, i.e., the Staff or Group responsible for the completion of the Objective *and*, in addition, it represents the *beneficiary* of the Objective i.e., the Activity for, or in, which the Objective is performed.
 By default, performer equals beneficiary, but this is not always the case: an Activity ABC providing Services to another Activity XYZ: performer = ABC, beneficiary =XYZ.
 The format is as follows:

 {performer:beneficiary} or {perf:benef}

 In which:
-- performer is a Staff or a Group.
+- performer is a Staff or a Group
-- beneficiary is an Activity or the entire Venture.
+- beneficiary is an Activity or the entire Venture

-If no performer is mentioned i.e., {:beneficiary} then the Group associated to the Acvitity benefitting the Objective should be interpreted.
+If no performer is mentioned i.e., {:beneficiary} then the Group associated to the Activity benefiting from the Objective should be interpreted.
 Similarly, if there is no Beneficiary i.e., {performer:} then the beneficiary should be read as the Activity linked to the Staff or Group performing the Objective.
 If neither is explicitly provided i.e., {entry} then both Performer and Beneficiary are the same i.e., {entry} = {entry:entry}.
 Note that if Status indicator is ~ (delegated Project) and Owner Indicator is provided, it effectively means that the Objective has been delegated to the Staff or Group indicated by the Owner indicator.
 Owner Indicator is optional in which case it can be written as {} or omitted altogether.

 ### Link Indicator
 A Link Indicator is used to link:
 i.
 Goals (Run-Goals, Change-Goals) to the Venture or ii.
 Sub-Goals (Run-sub-Goals, Change-sub-Goals) to Goals or iii.
 Objectives (Routines, Projects) to Sub-Goals or